Randolph College: Statistics

 Biography

 Siobhan Stolle Dunnavant is an American physician and politician who served as a member of the Senate of Virginia from 2016 to 2024.
 She is the sister of former Delegate Chris Stolle, Virginia Beach Sheriff Ken Stolle, and Virginia Beach Commonwealth Attorney Colin Stolle.
-Dunnavant represented Virginia’s 12th District, which previously covered portions of western Henrico and Hanover counties but, due to the most recent redistricting, is now centered on Chesterfield County.
+She represented Virginia's 12th District, which initially included parts of western Henrico and Hanover counties.
+Due to recent redistricting, the district is now primarily centered on Chesterfield County.

 4. Frank M. Hull